Chart Color Schemes

 New Gisborne is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-New Gisborne's dwellings, as per the latest Census data, consisted of 97.2% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+New Gisborne's dwelling structure, as per the latest Census, consisted of 97.2% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in New Gisborne stood at 39.9%, with mortgaged dwellings at 48.3% and rented ones at 11.8%.
-The median monthly mortgage repayment was $1,950, lower than Melbourne metro's $2,000, while the median weekly rent was $451, higher than Melbourne metro's $390.
-Nationally, New Gisborne's mortgage repayments were higher at $1,950 compared to Australia's average of $1,863, and rents were substantially higher at $451 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,950, lower than Melbourne metro's $2,000.
+The median weekly rent in New Gisborne was $451, higher than Melbourne metro's $390 but below the national average of $375.
+Nationally, New Gisborne's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863.

 Frequently Asked Questions - Housing